Assistant Dean of Academic Affairs

 M.S.J.
 (West Virginia University)

-Dahlia spearheaded the campaign of current U.S. Senator Joe Manchin when he ran and won the office of West Virginia Secretary of State back in 2001.
+In 2001, Dahlia was the Press Secretary for the campaign of current U.S. Senator Joe Manchin when he ran and won the office of West Virginia Secretary of State.
 She’s also a proud former West Virginia Women’s Commissioner.